The Bankrate promise

 Short-term loans are good for meeting immediate financial needs.
 Businesses that need fast cash to pay for an emergency or upgrade their equipment may be a good fit for a short-term loan.

-Some online lenders will disperse a short-term loan the same day.
+Some online lenders will disperse a loan the same day.
 Many lenders send out funds within two days of approval.
-Traditional banks, on the other hand, may take weeks.
+Traditional banks, on the other hand, may take weeks and SBA loans can take 30 to 90 days.

 Most lenders require a minimum score of 600.
 It’s possible to find a lender who will offer loans to businesses with a bad credit score, but these loans come with high interest rates and less favorable terms.
 Building your credit before applying for a loan could save you thousands of dollars if you have time.